Divorce Law in Florida, Everything You Need to Know

 When a married couple with children decides to divorce in Florida, the court will make a determination on child custody or time-sharing, and support.
 In most cases, the parents will share parental responsibility for the children, which means they will both have a say in major decisions regarding the children’s welfare.
 The court will determine time-share based on the best interest of the children.

 The court will also order one of the parents to pay child support.
-The amount of child support ordered will be based on a number of factors, including each parent’s net income, the number of overnights each parent spends with the children, and the needs of the children.
+The amount of child support ordered will be based on several factors, including each parent’s net income, the number of overnights each parent spends with the children, and the children’s needs.
 Child support payments are typically made until the child turns 18 years old, though in some cases, they may continue until the child completes high school.

 If you are going through a divorce in Florida and have questions about child custody or child support, you should speak with an experienced family law attorney at Mario Gunde Peters & Kelley.